-\begin{Def} Given an unital $C^{*}$-algebra $\mathcal{C}$, quantum automorphism group of $ \mathcal{C} $ is the underlying CQG of the universal object of the category of quantum transformation group of $\mathcal{C}$ if the universal object exists. \end{Def}
+\begin{Def} Given a unital $C^{*}$-algebra $\mathcal{C}$, the quantum automorphism group of $ \mathcal{C} $ is the underlying CQG of the universal object of the category of quantum transformation group of $\mathcal{C}$ if the universal object exists. \end{Def}